 Alternatives: Audi S4, BMW Z4, Dodge Viper, Chevrolet Corvette, Mercedes SL.

-Ted Laturnus writes for Troy Media’s Driver Seat Associate website.
-An automotive journalist since 1976, he has been named Canadian Automotive Journalist of the Year twice and is past-president of the Automotive Journalists Association of Canada (AJAC).
+Ted Laturnus has been an automotive journalist since 1976.
+He has been named Canadian Automotive Journalist of the Year twice and is past president of the Automotive Journalists Association of Canada (AJAC).

 Troy Media is an editorial content provider to media outlets and its own hosted community news outlets across Canada.